-To incorporate the increased wealth heterogeneity of workers and capitalists in the macro-modelling literature the household sector is defined based on differences in the balance sheet composition rather than their wage/profit shares alone.
-This allows to capture wealth ownership and composition as an independent channel of inequality determination, as emphasized by Piketty (2014).
+To incorporate the increased wealth heterogeneity of workers and capitalists in the macromodelling literature the household sector is defined based on differences in the balance sheet composition rather than their wage/profit shares.
 These differences are related to the securitization processes and various wealth accumulation motives.
 The paper models three classes of households, introducing a new group identified with the new class of leveraged homeowners formed in the subprime lending boom9.
 Based on the earlier analysis of household balance sheet structures, the three household groups are identified with the working class, the middle class, and the rentier class10.
 This approach links insights of Piketty (2014) and the functional distribution approach, highlighting the interplay between wealth ownership and income flows for overall inequality.
+The usefulness of the three-class distinction is the ability to identify different motives for asset and debt accumulation across households and to present a more intricate analysis of the points of financial fragility in the